emogo16/Programming-Language-Suggester/README.md

 You can then open it in your local web browser

-You do not need to install any additinal software._
+You will want to open the index.html file in your browser

 ## Known Bugs

-There is alot of bugs mostly fixed them all.
-Can not get the functions to work properly.
+There is no known bugs at the moment.

 ## License